Clase Azul

 What expressions are in the Clase Azul range?

-This collection covers the core tequila ladder — Plata (blanco), Reposado, Añejo and Ultra (extra añejo) — plus the Gold edition, three mezcals (Guerrero, Durango and San Luis Potosí), the smoked Blanco Ahumado, and the 25th Anniversary release.
+The range covers the core tequila ladder — Plata (blanco), Reposado, Añejo and Ultra (extra añejo) — alongside the Gold joven, the smoked Blanco Ahumado, and three mezcals (Guerrero, Durango and San Luis Potosí).
+It also includes a deep set of limited and collector editions: the 25th Anniversary, the Jalisco 200 and "Spirit of Champions" releases, the Eduardo Sarabia collaboration, the Pink editions, and the annual Día de Muertos series spanning 2019 through 2025.
 ABV, bottle size and regulatory mark vary by expression and are confirmed on each product page.

 Recently viewed